 Having begun the work to preserve this sacred site with a world-class restoration, CSI must how address with equal conviction the gap between what its facilities can provide and its programmatic goals.
-The gap is presently wide, but through careful analysis a plan has emerged Revised May 13, 2008 that leaves the Synagogue untouched but requires that CSI utilize 42,406.35 sf (or 36 percent) of the 116,751.76 sf of unused floor area available to it on its Zoning Lot to redress these deficiencies.
-The successful deployment of that floor area resolves a complex matrix of deployment includes the construction of 22,352.31 sf of new residential space, a small fraction of the available floor area intended to subsidize the endeavor.
+The gap is presently wide, but through careful analysis a plan has emerged that leaves the Synagogue untouched but requires that CSI utilize 42,406.35 sf (or 36 percent) of the 116,751.76 sf of unused floor area available to it on its Zoning Lot to redress these deficiencies.
+The successful deployment of that floor area resolves a complex matrix of Synagogue circulation issues, educational issues and administrative issues.
+Successful deployment includes the construction of 22,352.31 sf of new residential space, a small fraction of Revised July 8, 2008 the available floor area intended to subsidize the endeavor.
 This successful deployment cannot occur without the approval of this Application.